Written By: Gloria Tsang, RD

-Say hello to beets, our pick this month, which are like diamonds in the rough.
+Say hello to beets, our pick this month.
 To the uninitiated, beets can seem rather intimidating, with a rugged, dull exterior.
-But the rough peel hides a colorful, nutritious, and tasty gem – when cooked, beets’ texture changes from crunchy to soft, and the sweet taste is a pleasant bonus!
-If you have only ever tried canned beets, it is worth giving fresh or cooked-from-scratch beets a try, since their taste is quite different.
-Beets belong to the same family of plants as Swiss chard, and those who have seen the two side by side will notice the striking similarity of the leaves.
+But the rough peel hides a colorful, nutritious, and tasty gem – when cooked, beetroot’s texture changes from crunchy to soft, and the sweet taste is a pleasant bonus!
+It’s truly a diamond in the rough.
+If you have only ever tried canned beets, then you must give fresh or cooked-from-scratch beets a try.
+You will be amazed at their unique taste!
+Beets belong to the same family of plants as Swiss chard, and those who have seen these side-by-side will notice the striking similarity in the leaves.

 Nutrition Tidbits for Beets